Returnable Containers

 Refund $0.05

-Currently, only the participating provinces impose a tax-included charge for a returnable container that is not fully refunded.
-Regulations may be prescribed in the future to determine the value of the consideration for the deemed service in the case of a non-participating province, if under an Act of that province, a tax-included charge that is not fully refunded is imposed in respect of returnable containers.
+Only Nova Scotia and Newfoundland and Labrador impose a tax-included charge for a returnable container that is not fully refunded.
+Regulations may be prescribed in the future to determine the value of the consideration for the deemed service in the case of a non-participating province if, under an Act of that province, a tax-included charge that is not fully refunded is imposed in respect of returnable containers.

 Deemed supply of a service acquired by a recipient